rjmfernandes/Flink-Iceberg-Nessie/README.md

 Finished starting connectors and tasks
 ```

+## Install Plugins

+If you already have the plugin downloaded locally on folder plugins you can skip this step.

 Then let's install `kafka-connect-datagen` connector plugin for populating our topics with sample data:

 ```shell